arbakker/workshop-boundless-geocat/index.md

     - (#67a9cf) 0.5 to 1.0 (above average)
     - (#2166ac) 1.0 and up (very above average)

 The colors above weren’t chosen randomly!
 I always use the [ColorBrewer](http://colorbrewer2.org/) site when building themes, because ColorBrewer provides palettes that have been tested for maximum readability and to some extent aesthetic quality.
-Here’s the palette I chose:
+Here’s the palette I chose for a bit of a Dutch atmosphere:

 ![colorbrewer](img/color-brewer.png)